Summer

 Reviews • Testimonials

-‘Aisling was a really supportive and enthusiastic teacher from the start, and her love for music was contagious!
-I really enjoyed learning from her and I will definitely continue taking lessons from Waltons.’
+'A really supportive and enthusiastic teacher from the start, with a love for music that was contagious!
+I really enjoyed learning the fiddle, and I will definitely continue taking lessons from Waltons.'

 – J. Bombon